Besieged Governor Ngilu Dealt A Blow As Court Allows MCAs To Debate Impeachment Motion -

-Kitui County Governor Charity Ngilu has been dealt a blow after the High Court dismissed an application challenging tabling of an impeachment motion against her.
+Kitui County Governor Charity Ngilu has been dealt a blow after the High Court dismissed an application challenging tabling of an impeachment motion against her by ward representatives.

 In a ruling delivered on Thursday, Justice Weldon Korir dismissed the case with costs on grounds that it lacked merit.

-The impeachment motion sponsored by Athi Ward Representative, Peter Kilonzo alias Tangawizi had been scheduled for hearing before the court issued the governor with orders temporarily stopping the process.
+The impeachment motion sponsored by Athi Ward Representative Peter Kilonzo alias Tangawizi had been scheduled for hearing late last month before the court issued the governor with orders temporarily stopping the impeachment process.

 In the petition, the governor argued that she had been condemned unheard and that her rights to a fair administrative action and fair hearing under Article 47 of the Constitution of Kenya 2010 were being infringed upon by the Assembly.